Sud Aviation Caravelle: Variants

 Based on the Series 10A, this variant offered many modifications in respect to other series.
 It introduced a leading edge extension (a fillet added to the front of an aircraft wings in order to provide usable airflow at high angles of attack).
-The wing had split flaps instead of the earlier models' double-slotted Fowler flaps and the fuselage was extended 1.40 m, with an increase in passenger capacity to 105.
+The wing had plain flaps instead of the earlier models' double-slotted Fowler flaps and the fuselage was extended 1.40 m, with an increase in passenger capacity to 105.
 The engines used were the new Pratt & Whitney JT8D turbofan engines with 6350 kgf of unitary thrust.
 The 10B first flew on August 31, 1964 and was produced as a run of 22 aircraft.

 Launch customer and primary operator of the 10B was Finnair with 8 examples.
 Aviaco ordered 5 but this was cancelled, with those aircraft going to Sterling Airways, LTU, and Iberia Airlines.
 Alia and Union des Transports Aériens (UTA) also acquired aircraft.
 The last operational Caravelle was a Type 3 10B that flew with Waltair until 2005.